ninakali/flourish-pc/src/glossary.md

 #### **Bit**
 In computing theory, the most basic unit of digital information that can represent only two states: "0" and "1", or "Yes" and "No", and so on.
 The name comes from "binary digit".

+#### **Boot**

+#### **Bootstrapping**
+A process of starting something that can continue to operate or improve without external input.
+Often it means "a success in building a self-hosting environment".
+Examples of things that might need bootstrapping are operating systems, compilers, and computers themselves.
+See also: _boot_.

 #### **Byte**
 1. A unit of digital information.
 In the modern sense, one byte equals eight bit.
 Originally meant "number of bits required to encode a single character of text"
 2. Eight bit of information.